-Metformin Overdose Symptoms, Side Effects and Treatment
+Metformin Overdose Symptoms and Side Effects

-- weakness or muscle pain
+- Unexplained weakness

-- stomach pain
+- Severe stomach pain

 Disclaimer: Please note that the contents of this community article are strictly for informational purposes and should not be considered as medical advice.
 This article, and other community articles, are not written or reviewed for medical validity by Canadian Insulin or its staff.
 All views and opinions expressed by the contributing authors are not endorsed by Canadian Insulin.
 Always consult a medical professional for medical advice, diagnosis, and treatment.